toolleeo/cli-apps/README.md

 * [cligpt](https://github.com/paij0se/cligpt) - ChatGPT but in the terminal.
 * [gpterm](https://github.com/MakisChristou/gpterm) - Yet another command-line chat GPT frontend written in Rust.
 * [HAL 2023](https://github.com/Brutuski/hal2023-cli) - Inspired by the infamous HAL9000, it is a simple script to chat with OpenAI's ChatGPT.
+* [ht](https://github.com/catallo/ht) - A shell command that answers your questions about shell commands using OpenAI GPT.
 * [Instrukt](https://github.com/blob42/Instrukt) - A integrated AI environment in the terminal.
 Build, test and instruct agents.
 * [llm-term](https://github.com/juftin/llm-term) - Chat with OpenAI's GPT models directly from the command line.
 * [Mods!](https://github.com/charmbracelet/mods) - AI for the command line, built for pipelines.